-Download our Conference Briefing by Dr Eva Selenko, for the March 2019 Cumberland Conference, 'Working Identities'
+An interdisciplinary Conference Briefing by Dr Eva Selenko, published ahead of our conference on 'Working Identities'

-This Briefing provides an exploration of current thinking and research around working identities, to inform the Cumberland Lodge ‘Working Identities’ conference taking place in March 2019.
-It offers an analysis of current labour situations in relation to the effects they can have on identities and belonging.
+This Conference Briefing explores current thinking and research around working identities and offers an analysis of current labour situations in relation to their impacts on identities and belonging.

 The following key points are highlighted for discussion:

 Working identities (which can be defined as peoples’ understandings of who they are, in relation to work) are both informed by, and inform, the social environment in which work takes place.